BrewBlox/brewblox-documentation/docs/user/startup.md

 ```

 These commands installed `brewblox-ctl`, a menu for installing and managing your Brewblox system. <br>
-To install a new system, run the following command:
+To install a new system, run this command:

 ```bash
 brewblox-ctl install